staubtornado/tornado-bot/README.md

 ---

 ## What is the purpose of this project?
-The goal of this project is to create an open-source discord bot that has the capability to compete with other MEE6, Dank Memer, and other bots.
+The goal of this project is to create an open-source discord bot that has the capability to compete with other bots like MEE6, Dank Memer, or Dyno.

 ---